St. Louis Post-Dispatch: 21st century

 On January 31, 2005, Michael Pulitzer announced the sale of Pulitzer, Inc. and all its assets, including the Post-Dispatch and a small share of the St. Louis Cardinals, to Lee Enterprises of Davenport, Iowa, for $1.46 billion.
 He said no family members would serve on the board of the merged company.

 As of 2007, the Post-Dispatch was the fifth-largest newspaper in the midwestern United States and the 26th-largest newspaper in the U.S.

 On March 12, 2007, the paper eliminated 31 jobs, mostly in its circulation, classified phone rooms, production, purchasing, telephone operations and marketing departments.
 Several rounds of layoffs have followed.

 On March 23, 2009, the paper converted to a compact style every day from the previous broadsheet Sunday through Friday and tabloid on Saturday.

 On May 4, 2012, the Post-Dispatch named a new editor, Gilbert Bailon.

-In 2015, the paper was awarded the Pulitzer Prize for breaking news photography for its coverage of protests in Ferguson, Missouri.
+In 2015, the paper was awarded the Pulitzer Prize for breaking news photography for its coverage of the Ferguson Uprising in Ferguson, Missouri.

 In September 2024, six newsroom employees were laid off.
 The following month the paper announced it will shutter its St. Louis press facility and outsource to a printer in Columbia, Missouri.
 In total, 72 employees will lose their jobs.

-Starting November 3, 2025, the Post-Dispatch is moving to a six day printing schedule, eliminating its printed Monday edition.
+In November 2025, the Post-Dispatch moved to a six day printing schedule, eliminating its printed Monday edition.
+Later in December, billionaire investor David Hoffmann became majority shareholder of Lee Enterprises.

+In a February 2026 St. Louis Business Journal event, majority stockholder David Hoffmann announced intention to move company headquarters to Davenport, Iowa, and remarked that the newspaper was "a little too left" in news reporting and editorials.
+Hoffmann purchased a majority share of Lee Enterprises after reportedly being unhappy with the Post-Dispatch's coverage of how Hoffmann's controversial $100 million investment plan to revitalize Augusta, Missouri, which included helicopter tours and a new golf course, collapsed and resulted in numerous lawsuits.

+In March 2026, the Post-Dispatch started publishing AI-generated content under the direction of the new leadership.